ayebear/es/README.md

 Prototypes can be defined in the [ConfigFile](https://github.com/ayebear/ConfigFile) format, and loaded from various sources such as a file, string, or a network.

 * Component names must be properly defined/bound first.
-* Prototypes and their names are global, so they don't need to be reloaded across worlds.
+* Prototypes and their names are static, so they don't need to be reloaded across worlds.
 * Multiple inheritance is fully supported.
-Loops and the diamond problem are solved by ignoring entity names already loaded into each entity.
+  * Loops and the diamond problem are solved by ignoring entity names already loaded into each entity.
+  * As the same components are encountered, they are overridden with the latest components.

 #### Example prototypes file: